Connect with us

 “And that took us all the way to the gold medal.
 And I think there’s a real good chance this could happen with Norman and his group.”

-This iteration of Gilas under Coach Norman Black, which is headed for Thailand on Thursday, had to undergo major changes personnel-wise, no thanks to the THASOC’s dilly-dallying on player eligibility in the men’s basketball event.
+This iteration of Gilas under Coach Norman Black, which is headed for Thailand on Thursday, had to undergo major changes personnel-wise, no thanks to the THASOC’s back-and-forth on player eligibility in the men’s basketball event.

-It could be recalled that a number of players, headlined by Justin Brownlee, had to be taken off the roster as the hosts barred naturalized players from playing.
+A number of players, headlined by Justin Brownlee, had to be taken off the roster as the hosts barred naturalized players from playing.

 Eventually, they managed to complete the 12-man roster as the Samahang Basketbol ng Pilipinas called up PBA players Dalph Panopio, Justin Chua, and Abu Tratter, plus collegiate standouts Allen Liwag and Cedrick Manzano.

-All that reminded Cone of their situation entering the Asiad back in 2023, when the players they wanted, most notably Terrence Romeo and Calvin Abueva, weren’t cleared as their names weren’t included in the roster submitted.
+All that reminded Cone of their situation entering the Asiad back in 2023, when the players they wanted — most notably Terrence Romeo and Calvin Abueva — weren’t cleared as their names weren’t included in the roster submitted.

 “It’s gonna be a tough road for them, just like us, in the Asian Games, you know.
 We couldn’t get the players that we wanted; it was really magulo all the way to the last two or three days before we left,” Cone recalled.